 Keeping tabs on every single asset is the best way to ensure that your attack surface can’t be breached, because you can’t protect your assets if you don’t know they exist.
 That's why you should always start your cybersecurity efforts by identifying and cataloguing every asset you control.
 These can include:

 - APIs and mobile backends

 - Related websites, domains, and subdomains

 - Cloud storage

 - Servers, certificates, and IP addresses

 So how do you go about compiling all of your internet-facing assets, including the ones you don’t know about?
 Here’s how we do it at TrustedSite.

 We like to start off with the easy stuff, like your primary domain and any other websites you're aware of.
 Then we like to get a list of DNS records from your hosting provider and a list of dedicated IP ranges from your internet service provider (ISP).
 But if your organization is larger, these lists will only scratch the surface of your true attack surface.

 2. Scan for related domains and subdomains

-With our Discovery Scanning solution, we'll use your known top-level domains (TLDs) to check for the existence of tens of thousands of possible subdomains like staging.example.com or secure.example.com.
+With our Discovery service, we'll use your known top-level domains (TLDs) to check for the existence of tens of thousands of possible subdomains like staging.example.com or secure.example.com.
 We use a similar approach to find alternative TLDs, like example.co or example.net that may also be under your control.